Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Models for internal strand dynamics

 With the stranded conductor model used for the reference cable model in Section~\ref{sec_detailed}, the linear internal inductance of conductors with a uniform current density distribution is already accounted for.
 Indeed, as discussed in~\cite{dular2000dual}, this contribution for strand $i$ is equal to the integral $\volInt{\dt\bhyst(\h)}{\h'}{\O}$ with the test function $\h'$ for which $\mathcal{I}_i(\h')=1$ (see Eq.~\eqref{eq_cable_stranded_rohm}).
 Therefore, to avoid accounting twice for the linear contribution, only the difference between the actual inductive voltage and the linear inductive voltage is considered.

 The parameter values used for the ROHF model in the reference cable model of Sections~\ref{sec_results_nonlinear} and \ref{sec_results_stack} are given in Table~\ref{tab_ROHF_param}.
-These values are representative of a strand similar to the strand in~\cite{dular2024vector} at a temperature of $1.9$~K. The parameter values for the homogenized cable model are identical, except for the irreversibility parameters $\xi_k$ which are rescaled as described in Section~\ref{sec_nonlinear_homogenized_parameters}.
+These values are representative of a strand similar to the strand in~\cite{dular2024vector} at a temperature of $1.9$~K and were obtained based on simulations of detailed strand geometries following the procedure described in~\cite{glock_thesis}.
+The parameter values for the homogenized cable model are identical, except for the irreversibility parameters $\xi_k$ which are rescaled as described in Section~\ref{sec_nonlinear_homogenized_parameters}.